evansbenj/2024_BIO722/4_Using_angsd_for_GWAS.md

 With this information in hand, you should be able to make a [Manhattan plot](https://en.wikipedia.org/wiki/Manhattan_plot).
 Ben will show you some he made.

-Now lets quickly look into how to generate genotypes from our bam files by clicking [here](https://github.com/evansbenj/2024_BIO722/blob/master/5_genotyping_with_samtools_and_bcftools.md)
+Now lets quickly look into one way to generate genotypes from our bam files [using bcftools](https://github.com/evansbenj/2024_BIO722/blob/master/5_genotyping_with_bcftools.md)